 Now we know why so many opt to be cynical.
 Is there good reason to keep hope alive?

-32 thoughts on “FLOW, BL&P, Digicel, BWA not being properly regulated by government and FTC
+39 responses to “FLOW, BL&P, Digicel, BWA not being properly regulated by government and FTC”

 1. Yes readers, I too have been caught in this dastardly “upgrade” scam by FLOW.
 Without warning, my bill was increased, requiring a trip to Walmer Lodge for clarification.
 This was necessary as the WhatsApp helpline is a verbal kaleidoscope of mixed messaging, long waits, and conflicting information.
 The result of this visit is that my package no longer has rollover minutes for data that is grossly overloaded, with data that cannot be consumed by me and my family, even if we logged on for twenty-four hours a day for an entire month.
 Adjusting the package downward would cause us to lose an immense amount of data, television channels, and up/download speed, with only a minor reduction in cost.
 Very cleverly manipulated by FLOW.
 This package came with a promise of the availability of television channels on mobile data that is yet to materialize after three years of promises.